 From ancient to modern

 Christopher Columbus accidentally discovered a trans-Atlantic route from Europe to America.
 At the time, his mission was to search for a way to India.
 “The Silk Road” became the principal East-West trading route in the Asian hinterlands.
 The Straits of Malacca attained notoriety as the main sea route.
 Most of the world’s mainstream religions were founded in Asia.
 The list includes; Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Taoism, and Sikhism.
-Asia lays claim as well for the origin of Zoroastrianism – an ancient spin on Islam thought to originate from the teachings of the Iranian-speaking prophet, Zoroaster.
+Asia lays claim as well for Zoroastrianism’s origin – an ancient spin on Islam thought to originate from the teachings of the Iranian-speaking prophet, Zoroaster.

 The famous Silk Road

 Asia has a mix of many different climates.
 In the equatorial south, much of the land is hot but wet.
 The Middle East is mostly desert.
-There are temperate areas in the east and the centre of the continent ranging to vast sub-arctic and polar regions in Siberia.
+There are temperate areas in the east and the centre of the continent ranging from vast subarctic and polar regions in Siberia.
 Some of the most significant daily temperature changes on Earth occur in the west of Asia.
-The Himalayas affect much of the weather, forcing the formation of a thermal low which draws in moisture during the summer monsoon season.
+The Himalayas affect much of the weather, forcing the formation of a thermal low, which draws in moisture during the summer monsoon season.
 This circulation dominates the land and sea across southern and eastern sections.
 Siberia is one of the coldest places, although an unlikely place to think about chartering a yacht!
 This area can act as a source of cold air mass affecting North America.
 The most productive position on Earth for a tropical cyclone to develop lies northeast of the Philippines.

-Sailing in Asia
+Saling in Asia